The Mornington Peninsula is wonderfully versatile.

 So it can be hard to figure out where to stay – there's a lot to choose from, depending on what kind of holiday you're looking at having.
 Whether you’re spending a weekend in Red Hill wine country or you’ve having a coastal retreat in Portsea and Sorrento, there's something here for you.

-Do not travel to the Mornington Peninsula if you are feeling unwell.
-The Covid-19 situation is evolving and public health recommendations are subject to change.
-Masks are mandatory on public transport and indoors.
+Victoria is reopening, but the pandemic isn’t over.
+We’re entering a new phase of living with Covid-19: some of us will be going out like crazy, while others might prefer to stay at home for now.
+If you want to support your favourite venues and businesses, ensure you’re adhering to current health advice.
+The Covid-19 situation is evolving and public health requirements are still subject to change.
 If you have concerns about visiting businesses or public spaces, or questions about self-isolation or coronavirus testing, see the latest updates from the Victorian Government.

 Guide to the Mornington Peninsula